Call us now:

 - Finding Thai partners

 One of the most common ways to navigate ownership restrictions is by forming joint ventures with Thai partners.
-A foreigner can own up to 49% of a Thai company, with the remaining 51% owned by Thai nationals.
-This allows the company to acquire land legally, with the foreign partner having significant influence over the company’s operations.
+A foreigner can own up to 49% of a Thai company, while Thai nationals must hold the remaining 51%.
+This structure allows the company to acquire land legally, with the foreign partner maintaining significant influence over the company’s operations.

-In this structure, it is essential to ensure that the Thai shareholders are genuine investors, not just nominal partners, to avoid violating the Foreign Business Act (FBA), which prohibits foreigners from using Thai shareholders to circumvent ownership restrictions.
-The shareholders’ agreement must be carefully drafted, ensuring that the foreign partner’s interests are protected without breaching Thai law.
+In this structure, ensuring that Thai shareholders are genuine investors — not merely nominal partners — is essential to avoid violating the Foreign Business Act (FBA).
+The FBA prohibits foreigners from using Thai shareholders to circumvent ownership restrictions.
+Furthermore, the parties must carefully draft the shareholders’ agreement to protect the foreign partner’s interests without breaching Thai law.

 - Leasing for subleasing

 Another viable option for foreign real estate developers is to acquire long-term leasehold rights.
 Under Thai law, leases can last up to 30 years, with the possibility of renewal.
-Foreign developers can lease land or properties and develop them for commercial or residential use.
-This is particularly common in tourist hotspots, where developers lease land for the construction of resorts or condominiums.
+Consequently, foreign developers can lease land or properties and develop them for commercial or residential use.
+This approach is particularly common in tourist hotspots, where developers lease land for the construction of resorts or condominiums.

 By entering into lease agreements, the foreign developer retains control over the property and can then sublease it to the final customers, ensuring legal compliance while maintaining a profitable business model.